Fyne (software)

 Fyne is a free and open-source cross-platform widget toolkit for creating graphical user interfaces (GUIs).
 It allows application software to run on multiple desktop, mobile operating systems, Web browsers (via WebAssembly) and embedded devices (embedded Linux) from a single code base.
 Fyne is inspired by the principles of Material Design to create applications that look and behave consistently.
 It uses OpenGL to provide cross-platform GUIs.

 Fyne is licensed under the terms of the 3-clause BSD License, supporting the creation of free and proprietary applications.
 In December 2019 Fyne became the most popular GUI toolkit for Go, by GitHub star count and in early February 2020 it was trending as #1 project in GitHub trending ranks.

 Development

 Fyne is currently developed by a team of volunteers and is supported by around 100 contributors.
 The team meet at a conference held each year along with invited speakers and members of the community.

-The Fyne toolkit is written primarily in Go.
-The team focuses on clean APIs and follows the principles of Clean Code to sustain maintainability of the project.
-All Fyne projects are continuously tested to check correctness, stability as well as formatting and documentation.

-Design

-Design of the Fyne API and user interface components follows a careful process to ensure the simplicity.
-The Fyne toolkit is built in various layers, with each in separate packages.

-API

-API, or Application programming interface, is an interface or protocol that allows for communication across different parts of the software.
-Fyne has a self-documenting API that is also extensible resulting in the ability for each developer to create custom tools unique to their project that will mesh with Fyne itself.

-Vector graphics

-The use of vector graphics to paint the UI provides a method of adapting to different device and display sizes without losing image fidelity.
-This allows the programmer to only need to create the UI once and it will look as expected on any device.

-Screenshot

-The following is an illustration of some of the widgets from the fyne demo application.